-Ngaire Galloway, nee Lane, who has lived in Nelson since the 1950's, is currently New Zealand's oldest living Olympian - as a swimmer competing in the 1948 London Olympics.
+Ngaire Galloway, nee Lane, who lived in Nelson from the 1950's, was New Zealand's oldest living Olympian, until she passed away in July 2021.
+She was an "inspirational swimmer" who competed in the 1948 London Olympics.

 She was born Ngaire Lane in Cambridge, New Zealand, on 31 October 1925, the daughter of Mabel Doris Lane (née Saxby) and William George Lane1 and was educated at Otago Girls' High School.2 Swimming was a passion from an early age, and Ngaire excelled.
 In 1940, she became the New Zealand junior champion in 50 and 100 yards freestyle and 50 yards backstroke, equaling the national junior record in the latter event.
 In 1943 she broke the national intermediate 100 yards backstroke record, and the following year she broke the national senior record for 220 yards backstroke, thus becoming the first female swimmer to hold junior, intermediate and senior national records concurrently.
 She was the national champion for the 100 yards and 220 yards backstroke every year from 1944 to 1949, and in 1947 she also won the 100 yards medley and 50 yards freestyle titles.3